The OMG! Ubuntu! Guide to the Best Indicator Applets (Updated for 11.10)

 And then I tried it.

 Now installed by default in several Ubuntu-based distributions, this mini switcher is a lot more useful than many give it credit for.
 It’s available for Ubuntu 10.04, 10.10 and 11.04 users only.
-Find install instructions and more information on this tool here.
+Find install instructions (and more information) about this tool at this link.

 Indicator-Wallpaper changer